moonbuck/plugin-favicons/README.md

 Unzip your favicon package, you get something kinda like:
 ![Unzipped Package](https://raw.githubusercontent.com/moonbuck/plugin-favicons/main/images/unzipped_package.png)

 Let’s start with the easy ones.
 These are the images you simply upload, grab the address, and then plop into that TOML file.
-Do this for the following parameters by matching the placeholder value to a file in the package you downloaded: Apple.TouchIcon, Favicon.x32, Favicon.x16, Favicon.ico, AndroidChrome.x192, AndroidChrome.x512, and MSTile.x150.
+Do this for the following parameters by matching the placeholder value to a file in the package you downloaded: `Apple.TouchIcon`, `Favicon.x32`, `Favicon.x16`, `Favicon.ico`, `AndroidChrome.x192`, `AndroidChrome.x512`, and `MSTile.x150`.

 You can also go ahead and fill in all those Hex color values.
 The `ThemeColor` value at the very top will show up behind the status bar in Mobile Safari in iOS 15.